vadmbertr/pastax/README.md

 ## Related projects

-Several other open-source projects already exist with close objectives.
+Several other open-source projects already exist with similar objectives.
 The two closest ones are probably [(Ocean)Parcels](https://github.com/OceanParcels/parcels) and [Drifters.jl](https://github.com/JuliaClimate/Drifters.jl).

 Here is a (probably) non-comprehensive (and hopefuly correct, please reach-out if not) use-cases comparison between those: